Are you a Chronicle Lover? Berlin Awaits You

-The experience was really great from the entrance of the Museum a high technology portal passage like, a color changing stairs, various kinds of gadgets displayed and a lot more treasures for spy collectors.
+The experience was really great at the entrance of the Museum a high technology portal passage like a color changing stairs, various kinds of gadgets displayed and a lot more treasures for spy collectors.

-You will learn when and where it all started, very interesting to know this kind of stuffs.
+You will learn when and where it all started, very interesting to know this kind of stuff.

-This will surely awakened your imagination and probably to be more vigilant on how simple objects can be used as a weapon.
+This will surely awaken your imagination and probably to be more vigilant on how simple objects could be used as a weapon.